simon-ritchie/apysc/docstring_markdowns/apysc/_html/exporter.md

 - `html_str`: str
   - HTML string to minify.
 - `minify`: bool
-  - Boolean value whether minify HTML and js or not.
-If False, then minifying will be skipped.
+  - A boolean value indicates whether minify HTML and js or not.
+If False, the apysc skips minifying.

 <hr>